mayjspencer/Architecture-notes/Chapter1.md

 #### Why can't we get more power ?
 The problem today is that further lowering of the voltage appears to make the transistors too leaky, like water faucets that cannot be completely shut off.

+This led to the big shift to multiprocessors

+## 1.8 Multiprocessors

+### Lack of Response Time Improvement
+The power limit halted improvement in response time.
+Since 2002, the rate has slowed from a factor of 1.5 per year to a factor of only 1.03 per year.

+### Push in Throughput Growth
+The focus is on microprocessors with multiple processors per chip, where the benefit is often more on throughput than on response time.

+### The Effect
+Programmers will have to continue to improve performance of their code as the number of cores increases.

+This means programmers must focus on performance and splitting work.